mimiro-io/snowflake-datalayer/README.md

 Also note that `entity_property` names must be fully expanded (i.e. no namespace prefixes).

+#### SQL_EXPR datatype

+Normally, the layer will construct an expression like `$1:props:name::string` given `entity_property=name` and `datatype=string`.
+And it will use this expression to extract the column value from the entity.
+However, if the datatype is set to `SQL_EXPR`, the layer will use the value of `entity_property` as the column value.
+The expression must produce a string(compatible) value.

+This can be used to insert static values into the table, or to construct your own expressions.
+Possible use cases include unpacking of array values or nested entities.

 ### Reading from Snowflake

 The layer can be configured to read from tables that do not follow the convention based reading.